moorepants/BicycleParameters/docs/examples.rst

              0.04206844+0.25316359j, -0.40305383+0.j        ]]])

 The ``eig`` function also accepts a one dimensional array of speeds and returns eigenvalues for all speeds.
-Note that uncertaintity propogation into the eigenvalue caluculations is not supported yet.
+Note that uncertainty propagation into the eigenvalue calculations is not supported yet.

 The moment of inertia of the steer assembly (handlebar, fork and/or front wheel) can be computed either about the center of mass or a point on the steer